lkodinsson/MARS/Fantasy/Spellcasting.md

 ***Critical:*** Receive a three word clue or a yes-or-no answer (Game Master's choice).
 ***Success:*** Receive a two word clue.
 ***Graze:*** Receive a one word clue.

+## Shield

+**Specializations:** Conjuration
+**Difficulty:** 10 (Hard)

+**Mana Cost:** 2
+**Action Speed:** Reaction

+**Range:** Self
+**Duration:** Instant or 5 minutes (concentration)

+You create a magical shield.
+It acts like a shield in that is has a block value, but it has no weight or strength requirements.
+This spell can be cast in a moment to block an incoming attack or spell, or it can be maintained with concentration.
+If it is maintained, it is as though it is attached to your hand or wrist, but it does not require that your hand is empty.
+As long as it is maintained you may block with it as normal, and you may spend mana instead of stamina when doing so.
+If this spell is cast to block as a reaction but then not maintained, it costs only 1 mana instead of 2.

+***Critical:*** Block 5.
+***Success:*** Block 4.
+***Graze:*** Block 3.

 ## Telekinesis